WebAssembly/spec/md-proto/WebAssembly.md

    associated instruction description are required.

 > The final [`end`](#end) instruction may be implicit in some representations.

+> These requirements are sufficient to ensure that WebAssembly has *reducible control flow*, which essentially means that all loops have exactly one entry point.

 > There are no implicit type conversions in WebAssembly.